timescale/docs/use-timescale/data-tiering/about-data-tiering.md

     scheduled for tiering.

-*   **Inefficient query planner filtering for non-native data types.** The query planner speeds up reads from object storage by using metadata to filter out columns and row groups that don't satisfy the query.
+*   **Inefficient query planner filtering for non-native data types.** The query planner speeds up reads from our low-cost bottomless storage tier by using metadata to filter out columns and row groups that don't satisfy the query.
 This works for all native data types, but not for non-native types, such as `JSON`, `JSONB`, and `GIS`.